microsoft/playwright/docs/src/assertions.md

 title: "Assertions"
 ---

-Playwright provides convenience APIs for common tasks, like reading the text content of an element.
+Playwright provides convenient APIs for common tasks, like reading the text content of an element.
 These APIs can be used in your test assertions.

 <!-- TOC -->